SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### Style `(string $style, float $size = 0.5)`

 The style can be easily swapped out with `square.` `dot,` or `round.`  This will change the blocks within the QrCode.
 The second parameter will affect the size of the dots or roundness.
-Example:

 | Style | Example |
 | --- | --- |